tier4/nebula/src/nebula_sample/README.md

 # Nebula sample sensor package

-A template sensor package for the Nebula LiDAR driver framework.
-This package provides a minimal, working example that developers can copy and modify to add support for new sensors.
+A minimal template sensor package for the Nebula LiDAR driver framework.

 ## Purpose

-This package serves as a starting point for adding new sensor support to Nebula.
-It includes all necessary components with empty/stub implementations that compile and run without errors.
+This package is a starting point for adding new sensor support to Nebula.
+It compiles, launches, and exercises the ROS packet/pointcloud pipeline with intentionally minimal behavior.

+The sample decoder does not invent fake sensor geometry.
+It only counts packets, reports a scan boundary every 10 packets, and emits an empty pointcloud for that scan.
+Replace that logic with real packet parsing and scan-cutting for your sensor.

 ## Package structure